eKirad/custom-react-hooks/README.md

 ### 5. `useFetchQuery`

-In the following objArg: Args<T> is used to describe the object argument passed to the hook.
+In the following *objArg* is used to describe the object argument passed to the hook.

 #### *objArg.initialData*